-“Even if the contact zone initially is clean, static can cause dust to move from the outer zone into the contact zone,” the video explains.
+Even if the contact zone initially is clean, static can cause dust to move from the outer zone into the contact zone.
 Using isopropyl alcohol (IPA) is not a best practice, according to Sticklers®, because alcohol often leaves residues.
 If so, your optical inspection at 200/400+ will detect it.
 Always, Inspect before YOU connect!